 Start Eliminating Stress Eating

 Many people get overcome with stressful situations and turn towards stress eating.
-Carton of ice cream, a pizza, or a bag of chips… it can snowball into some serious calories and health effects.
+A carton of ice cream, a pizza, or a bag of chips… can snowball into some serious calories and health effects.
 Check out how to start eliminating stress eating today!

 According to the founder of Seattle’s Mindful Nutrition, dietitian Minh-Hai Alex, it is perfectly natural for a human being to avoid pain and find relief.

 That’s why some people find eating as a relief, especially when they want to disconnect from a stressful moment.

 Stress eating is basically like changing a channel in your brain to alter your feelings.

 Why does one turn to food in a moment of stress?

 Psychologist Dr. Melissa McCreery, who is an authority on emotional eating, says that stress actually makes your adrenal glands produce cortisol, an enzyme that increases your appetite.
 Stress furthermore interferes with the appetite-regulating hormone, ghrelin, making you feel like eating even more.